Shameless (Camila Cabello song)

 "Shameless" is a song by American singer and songwriter Camila Cabello from her second studio album Romance (2019).
 It was released alongside "Liar" on September 5, 2019, as a double lead single from the album.
 Written by Cabello, Ali Tamposi, Andrew Watt, Jon Bellion, Martin Bresso, Jordan Johnson and Stefan Johnson, and produced by Watt and the Monsters and the Strangerz, the song is about Cabello finally facing her feelings about someone she loved.
 The song reached the top 10 in Hungary.

 The music video was directed by Henry Scholfield, and was released on the same day as the single's release on YouTube.
-In the first half of 2023, “Shameless” received a viral resurgence in popularity via TikTok, with the audio most notably focusing on the bridge of the song.
+In the first half of 2023, "Shameless" received a viral resurgence in popularity via TikTok, with the audio most notably focusing on the bridge of the song.
 Sped-up versions of the song also emerged.

-Background
+Background and promotion

 On September 1, 2019, Cabello posted a teaser of an upcoming project titled Romance.
-The first chapter is set to be released on September 5, 2019.
+The first chapter is set to be released on September 5.
 In the following days, she went on to upload several pictures depicting the cover art for two songs titled "Shameless" and "Liar".
-She eventually revealed the official cover art of the song on September 4, 2019.
+She eventually revealed the official cover art of the song on September 4.

 Composition

-"Shameless" is a power pop-punk, rock, and pop rock song with a dark edge.
-The song was written by Camila Cabello, Alexandra Tamposi, Andrew Wotman, Jonathan Bellion, Jordan Johnson and Stefan Johnson.
+"Shameless" is a power pop-punk and pop rock song with a dark edge.
+The song was written by Cabello, Alexandra Tamposi, Andrew Wotman, Jonathan Bellion, Jordan Johnson and Stefan Johnson.
 The song runs for three minutes and thirty-nine seconds.

-In terms of music notation, "Shameless" was composed using common time in the key of E minor with a moderately fast tempo of 130 beats per minute.
+"Shameless" was composed using common time in the key of E minor with a moderately fast tempo of 130 beats per minute.
 The song follows the chord progression of Em-D-C-G-Am.
 Cabello's vocal range spans from the low note E_{3} to the high note of E_{5}, giving the song a two octave vocal range.

 Music video

-The music video was filmed on August 12, 2019, in Los Angeles.
+"Shamelesss music video was filmed on August 12, 2019, in Los Angeles.
 It contains several scenes of the singer performing in various locations, such as singing in a Catholic confessional booth, dancing alongside a group of impersonators wearing red dresses, crawling inside a burning room, and running through a street while wearing a white dress.
 The video was released on September 5, 2019.